Generalised arbitrage-free SVI volatility surfaces: Elimination of butterfly arbitrage

-Little work on this proposition yields the following sufficient condition preventing butterfly arbitrage, which is easier to check in practice. \begin{corollary} Assume that~$\Psi$ is asymptotically linear and that there is no calendar spread arbitrage.
-Assume further that for any $u\in (0,\theta_\infty)$, the inequality in Proposition~\ref{prop:noCSAStrictly}~(ii) is strict.
+A little work on the proposition above yields the following sufficient condition preventing butterfly arbitrage, which is easier to check in practice. \begin{corollary} Assume that~$\Psi$ is asymptotically linear, that there is no calendar spread arbitrage and that $\aleph = \emptyset$.
+Assume further that for any $u\in (0,\theta_\infty)$, the inequality in Proposition~\ref{prop:noCSAStrictly}(ii) is strict.
 Then the corresponding implied volatility surface is free of static arbitrage. \end{corollary}